 The Epiphany Guild

 Founded in 1924 and incorporated in 1931 by Archbishop Brooks.
 Revived in the 1980s as the Epiphany Fellowship under the leadership of the Revd.
 Canon Paul Faunch as a correspondence scheme for the training of lay readers.
+Now part of the Western Orthodox University.

 Holy Apostles Glastonbury Biblical Seminary of the Apostolic Episcopal Church